-The awards encourage young people aged 12 to 24, and those who work with young people, to play an important role in building stronger and healthier communities.
+The awards encourage young people aged 12 to 24 who live, work or study in the City of Sydney local area to play their part in building stronger and healthier communities.

 Betty was born in Waterloo and lived in the Redfern area all her life.
 She was an active volunteer in many community groups.
 Her tireless work improved the lives of countless Redfern and Waterloo residents, and fostered a strong community spirit.

 Compassionate, honest, feisty and practical, Betty was a straight talker who wasn’t afraid to speak up to get things done.